liadraz/CS50_Scheduler_Final_Project/README.md

 ## Adding A Task
 Invoke `SchedAdd()` to add a task to the Scheduler.
-Each added task gets a unique id and is inserted into the priority queue container.
+Each added task gets a unique ID and is inserted into the priority queue container.
 The pqueue sorts the tasks by time priority.
 The closest task time to be executed (interval time added to current time) will be pulled from the queue and executed first.

 ```c